 Our light may feel dim at times, but it can never go out.
 Beyond a healthy humility, negative self-talk and harsh self-criticism don't serve us well.
 Leadership at its core starts with self-love.
 Are we ready to embrace the weakest parts of ourselves, knowing that they help the strongest parts of us grow?

-The idea that we can control the world around us – with our words, plans, goals, or actions – is self-involved and presumptuous.
+The idea that we can control the world around us – with our words, plans, goals, or actions – is an alluring fiction.
 It is a fiction that many of us hold onto for years, until an unforeseen crisis or random act of fate disrupts our carefully constructed worldview.

 In truth, nearly everything in our lives exists outside of our control.
 Leaders don’t need to know all the answers, and seldom do.
 Rather, leaders spend time learning to navigate the unknown, step by step, moment by moment, with presence and alignment to their beliefs, values, and purpose.